badola/blog/cpp/if_you_see_cut_paste.md

     ForwardIt rotate( ForwardIt first, ForwardIt n_first, ForwardIt last ); // (since C++11)

 Unfortunately, the return type of `std::rotate` was `void` until C++11.
-This shortcoming was also noticed and addressed by Stepanov.
+This shortcoming was noticed and addressed by Stepanov.
 In the book *From Mathematics to Generic Programming*, Alexander Stepanov and Daniel Rose go on to describe the **Law of Useful Return** :
 > If you’ve already done the work to get some useful result, don’t throw it away.
 > Return it to the caller.
 > This may allow the caller to get some extra work done “for free”.

 Therefore, since C++11, `std::rotate` returns an iterator to the new location of the element pointed to by first.

     Initial orientation:
     (first, n_first, last-1, last)
     Final orientation:
     (n_first, last-1, first, last)

 The element pointed to by first eventually ends up next to the element pointed to by last-1.
 Therefore it's new location is:

     first + ( (last - 1) - n_first + 1 )
     or, in simpler terms
     first + ( last - n_first )